abhanjac/blood_cell_image_segmentation/README.md

 # Data Preprocessing, Hyperarameter and a short description of Training:
 **[NOTE] All these settings are specified in the [utils_2.py](codes/utils_2.py) file.**
+* Images are all resized into **224 x 224 x 3** size before feeding into the network.